Hü King Eng: Career

 Hü returned to Fuzhou in 1895 and began work at the Foochow Hospital for Women and Children.
 After one year, the supervising doctor returned to the United States and Hü was put in charge of the entire hospital.

 In 1899, she became resident physician at the Woolston Memorial Hospital.
 At first, many patients demanded to see a foreign doctor not a, "Chinese student," but by the summer the number of patients had increased and Hü had to open the dispensary on extra days.
-From 1899–1901, Hü trained two medical students, one of whom was her younger sister Hü Seuk Eng (許淑訇).
+From 1899 to 1901, Hü trained two medical students, one of whom was her younger sister Hü Seuk Eng (許淑訇).
 The hospital struggled with the number of patients, to the extent that a house was built for Hü on a hill outside the hospital grounds to allow for more patient beds to be installed.
 The number of cases dealt with by the hospital increased from 1,837 in 1899 to 24,091 in 1910.

 Although it has been reported that Hü acted as representative to the International Congress of Women 1899, London, the minutes of the meeting list the representative of China as Madame Shen.

 In 1906, Hü opened the course taught at the Woolston Memorial Hospital to any female who could pass a certain exam.
 Of the four students that passed that year, three were not Christian.
 However, the hospital continued to run Christian services every morning.
 Some of the patients Hu treated converted to Christianity, but this was relatively small in relation to the total number of patients the hospital served.

 In 1907, Hü fell seriously ill and was unable to run the hospital.
 Though some advised that the hospital should be closed, her younger sister took over the responsibilities of management.
 Seuk Eng recalled that many patients arrived expecting to be cured by merely touching Hü's clothing or looking at her and were disappointed to see, "the little Dr Hü."
 However, the hospital continued running and Hü returned to advise her sister when she had recovered.